Phusara/LogMangement/README.md

 ### 1. Configuration

-You must create `.env` files for the backend and frontend before starting.
+You must create `.env` files for the Main,backend and frontend before starting.

 **Backend Configuration:**